Luca Fund for FIP Research

 GLASGOW UNIVERSITY

 Founded in 1451, Glasgow is one of the world’s great universities, the fourth oldest in the U.K, and from the beginning the leadership encouraged global interaction with the “best” irrespective of location.
-This vision has determined the future direction and eminence of the Glasgow Veterinary School for the rest of the 20th Century and into the 21st century.
+This vision has determined the future direction and eminence of the Glasgow School of Biodiversity, One Health & Veterinary Medicine for the rest of the 20th Century and into the 21st century.